20.05.2024

 Phony cardinals cannot be electors at all.
 Phony cardinals of the Vatican II church are guilty of public heresy and apostasy before the law, have legal censure upon them (loss of office because of “a fide catholica publice defecerit” - Canon 188.4 and Canon 2314, 1) and, therefore, are incapable of electing validly anyone to the Papacy.

-Ratzinger has no authority to appoint electors to the Papacy for the same reason that the phony cardinals themselves have no power to elect.
-Being a public heretic and not having the power of jurisdiction over the Church, Ratzinger does not have power to designate people to receive the power of jurisdiction in the Church, because the power of designation is an integral part of the power of jurisdiction.
+A public heretic has no authority to appoint electors to the Papacy for the same reason that the phony cardinals themselves have no power to elect.
+Being a public heretic and not having the power of jurisdiction over the Church, he does not have power to designate people to receive the power of jurisdiction in the Church, because the power of designation is an integral part of the power of jurisdiction.

 Those matters and acts fall directly under ecclesiastical jurisdictions which are essentially spiritual: